 Being a series set in a university instead of a high school, there are plenty of opportunities to show off the characters in different outfits.
 Banri’s high school friend Linda is seen in a variety of different outfits in the present and in flashbacks to the past.
 The subtle differences between her appearance on each occasion is minor but noticeable.
 The character who stands out the most is Kaga Kouko.
 Her rich background is clearly evidenced by her fancy dresses, lipstick and high heels.
 She appears rather out of place at the university, but it is refreshing to see more than just plain sailor outfits in every episode.
 The utterly ridiculous nature of this series provides plenty of opportunities for fan-service, but in a welcome move, the fan-service is surprisingly limited except for a few shots.
 The fan-service is equal opportunity, at least, and a couple of unusual episodes even have Banri cosplaying.

 Anyone considering purchasing Madman Entertainment’s release should know that the subtitles are hard subtitles and therefore cannot be turned off.
-It is likely that Sentai Filmworks’ release also uses hard subtitles.
+It may be that Sentai Filmworks’ release also uses hard subtitles, but I cannot personally confirm this.

 The textless opening and ending animations are included on the fourth disc.
 These animated sequences are as generic as it gets for opening and ending animations in modern anime series, but they are not necessarily bad.